How many people have social anxiety disorder?

 The NICE Social Anxiety Guidance (Full Guidance 2013) states there are no UK epidemiological surveys that specifically report data on social anxiety disorder in adults.
 However, section 2.1.2 goes on to quote “…it is clear that social anxiety is one of the most common of all the anxiety disorders”.

-The NICE guidance above (page 15, section 2.1.2) also quotes “data from the U.S. National Comorbidity Survey reveals that social anxiety disorder is the third most common psychiatric condition after major depression and alcohol dependence (Kessler et al., 2005a).”
-The specific table that lists the disorders is at Kessler et al – Table 2.
+The NICE guidance above (page 15, section 2.1.2) also quotes “data from the U.S. National Comorbidity Survey reveals that social anxiety disorder is the third most common psychiatric condition after major depression and alcohol dependence (Kessler et al., 2005a)”.

-The Kessler table above, and associated tables at the U.S. National Comorbidity Survey show U.S. lifetime prevalence at 12% (including mild, moderate and severe cases).
+The U.S. NCS-R (12-Month Prevalence Table) and associated data at the U.S. National Comorbidity Survey show USA lifetime prevalence at 12% with 12-month prevalence at 7% (using wide definitions including mild, moderate and severe cases).

-If the USA figures are replicated this would equate to over 2.5 million adults in the UK, with children and teenagers bringing the totals much higher.
+If the USA lifetime prevalence figures were replicated in the UK, even using the stricter criteria, this would equate to over 2.5 million adults in the UK.
+Children and teenagers bringing the totals much higher.

 Further USA data is available at www.nimh.nih.gov/health/statistics/social-anxiety-disorder.